When are you required to register for GST/HST?

 For example, if your business and your client are based in Ontario, then once you register for HST, your $100 invoice will have an additional tax charge of $13 to account for the 13% HST.

-If you also buy a computer for your business for $1,000, plus HST of $130, for a total of $1,130, then your hypothetical return will be:
+For example, if you also buy a computer for your business for $1,000, plus HST of $130, for a total of $1,130, then your hypothetical return will be:

 HST collected: $13